 What is the Women’s and Gender Studies Minor?

 The Women’s and Gender Studies Minor at SUNY Oneonta is designed to complement the wide array of majors available to students on campus.
-Our current Minors are women and men, majoring in disciplines as diverse as Studio Art and Anthropology; Biology and History; Communication Studies and Business Economics; Psychology and Music Industry.
+Our current Minors major in disciplines as diverse as Studio Art and Anthropology; Biology and History; Communication Studies and Business Economics; Psychology and Music Industry.
 The many electives that count toward the minor enable students to tailor their program of study to best fit their goals.
 As Women’s and Gender Studies Minors, they can also count on supportive and dedicated faculty to provide individualized advisement regarding their academic interests and career aspirations.

 How to enroll as a Women’s and Gender Studies Minor?

 Come visit us at the Department of Women’s and Gender Studies, located at 315 Milne Library.
 The Minor is open to all undergraduates.
 If you are interested in learning more about our program, you are welcome to email the Chair, Dr. Bernardin, at Susan.Bernardin@oneonta.edu or to call the Department office at 436-2014.

 Highlights of a Women’s and Gender Studies Minor

 Students who minor in Women’s and Gender Studies gain valuable skills and competencies:

 - an intersectional approach to questions of gender, sexuality, race & other markers of identity and difference